rak-n-rok/Krake/docs/admin/variables.rst

     template_name
         Name of the default kubernetes cluster template cluster_keypair
-        Name of the default keypair that is used to spawn kubernetes clusters via magnum idp_name
+        Name of the default keypair that is used to spawn kubernetes clusters via Magnum idp_name
         Central IdP name
     federated_domain_name